rp-mullen/12tonemap/README.md

 ## Description
 This is a small program that takes an input string from the user and maps the input to a set of musical notes, spaces and punctuation excluded.
-The algorithm used maps each letter of the alphabet (not case sensitive) to a mod-12 index, then maps the index of each character of the input string to one of the 12 notes in Western music.
+The algorithm used maps each letter of the alphabet (not case sensitive) to a mod-12 index, then maps the index of each character of the input string to one of the 12 notes, indexed from 0 to 11.

 ## Usage
 To compile/execute the program: